Nuno111/Colour-Them-All/README.md

 //-- Upcoming implementations --//

+Mobile Support

 Various presets of different colors design;

 "Snitch Circle" - Similar to harry potter snitch, a high speed, small size circle that has a win condition;

-"About section";

-"Implementations in progress" section;

-"How to play" section;
+About section;

+Features To Come section;

+How To Play section;

-"FAQ" section;
+FAQ section;

 Color Them All 2020.